A Positive Quote for Now

 Picture related to the title of the story

 When I sat next to a white woman ready to initiate a conversation, a guard came and whispered to me, "I want to talk to you."
-He led me out of the tent as fear ran its icy hand down my spine.
+He then led me out of the tent as fear ran its icy hand down my spine.
 Had I done something wrong?
 I wondered.

 ---------------------------------------------------------------------